really de luxe?

 the northern shore

-Belenkaya Luxe turned out to be good.
-The taste was smooth taste, and there was a sweet aroma in the aftertaste.
+But Belenkaya Luxe vodka turned out to be good.
+The taste was smooth and cool, and there was a sweet aroma in the aftertaste.
 I wouldn’t call this an awesome vodka, but it was perfect for mixed drinks, and it performed well when consumed neat and at room temperature.

-I wouldn’t call this a true luxury vodka, but with a price tag like that, isn’t it still awesome?
+I wouldn’t call this a true luxury vodka, but with a price tag like that it was still pretty awesome.